javiersantos/AppUpdater/README.md

   <a target="_blank" href="http://patreon.com/javiersantos" title="Donate using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" /></a>
 </p>

 <p align="center">Android Library that checks for updates on Google Play, GitHub or Amazon.
-This library nofities your apps' updates by showing a Material dialog, Snackbar or notification.</p>
+This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.</p>

 ## How to include
 Add the repository to your project **build.gradle**: